-- Creating goals and mini check points can provide yourself with some motivation to achieve them.
+- Creating goals and mini-check points can provide you with some motivation to achieve them.
 If you need to increase your emergency funds savings, consider also contributing to a “treat yourself fund” that can be used for fun things or activities.

 Remember-getting into a regular savings habit is more important than the amount you put away, so get started today!

 If you have questions or if you’d like to schedule an appointment to discuss your finances, contact us today.